 Day-Lewis retired from acting in 2017, other notable acting appearances include, The Unbearable Lightness of Being (1988), My Left Foot (1989), The Last of the Mohicans (1992), The Boxer (1997) and Gangs of New York (2002)

 Top 20 Best Irish Actors: Other Honourable Mentions:

-Michael Gambon, Fiona Shaw, Peter O’Toole, Jamie Dornan, Jack Gleeson, Paul Mescel, Evanna Lynch, Fionnula Flanagan, Aiden Gillen, David Kelly, Jim Norton, Devon Murray, Gabriel Byrne, Una O’Connor and Johnaton Rhys Meyers.
+Michael Gambon, Fiona Shaw, Peter O’Toole, Kerry Condon, Jamie Dornan, Jack Gleeson, Paul Mescal, Evanna Lynch, Fionnula Flanagan, Aiden Gillen, David Kelly, Jim Norton, Devon Murray, Gabriel Byrne, Una O’Connor and Johnaton Rhys Meyers.

 Top 20 Best Irish Actors: Final Thoughts

 We really struggled to narrow down this list of honourable mentions, let alone our featured Irish actors – it just goes to show how much talent is created on our little island!
 Have we forgot anyone? let us know in the comments below.

 Have we left anyone out of this list that deserves their place on the list?
 Why not comment your top 5 Irish actors in the comments below!
 Do you want to see which of the actors in this list have featured on our article about the most influential Irish people, past and present who have made history in their lifetime?